Will a “Fix-It Ticket” Affect Your Auto Insurance Rates?

 That’s why being on your best behavior when behind the wheel of your vehicle definitely has its advantages.
 Not only do you keep yourself and other drivers safe, but you can also save money on your auto insurance by keeping a clean driving record.
 While this all sounds great on the surface, it’s not as easy as it sounds.
 Sometimes things happen – sometimes within our control – sometimes beyond.
 Of course, we don’t have to speed, use the HOA lane when carrying only one person or make an illegal U-turn.
 Those are inexcusable infractions.

-Actually, while the fix it ticket shouldn’t be taken lightly, since you’re expected to correct what you were ticketed for in the specified amount of time, if you repair or renew what you were cited for…the violation goes away once you prove the work’s been done to the court’s satisfaction.
+Actually, while a fix-it ticket shouldn’t be taken lightly, since you’re expected to correct what you were ticketed for in the specified amount of time, if you repair or renew what you were cited for…the violation goes away once you prove the work’s been done to the court’s satisfaction.
 Your insurance company will not be notified, no points will appear on your driving record, and your auto insurance rates won’t go up as a result of it.

 Having said that, it must be pointed equally out that, if you decide it’s not worth the trouble and ignore it, you’ll find yourself in a very uncomfortable position.
 For example, if you don’t attend on your assigned court date, the court, at its discretion, can levy a fine.
 At which point, should you continue to ignore the court and the fine, you’ll be subject to a bench warrant for failure to appear…and, you’ll probably have all of your driving privileges taken away and your license suspended for a period of time.